tknerr/vagrant-managed-servers/README.md

 end
 ```

-Then run `vagrant ssh --provider=managed` ssh into the managed server.
+Then run `vagrant up --provider=managed` to "link" vagrant with the managed server.

-Similarly you can run `vagrant provision --provider=managed` to provision that server with any of the available vagrant provisioners.
+Once linked, you can run `vagrant ssh` to ssh into the managed server or `vagrant provision` to provision that server with any of the available vagrant provisioners.

+If you are done, you can "unlink" vagrant from the managed server by running `vagrant destroy`.

-If you try any of the VM lifecycle commands like `up`, `destroy`, etc... you will get a warning that these commands are not supported with the vagrant-managed-servers provider.
+If you try any of the other VM lifecycle commands like `halt`, `resume`, `reload`, etc... you will get a warning that these commands are not supported with the vagrant-managed-servers provider.

 ## Box Format